 - Weight loss for no known reason

-- Urinalysis (urine test) – checks urine for blood and other disease signs
+- Urinalysis (urine test) – checks urine for blood and other signs of disease

-- Blood tests — checks blood for several substances, including creatinine.
-A high creatinine level may mean the kidneys aren’t functioning properly.
+- Blood tests — A blood sample is collected and checks blood for several substances, including creatinine.
+A high creatinine level may indicate that the kidneys aren’t functioning properly.

-- Ultrasound — sound waves that create a picture of your kidneys and nearby tissues can show a kidney tumor.
+- Ultrasound — This test uses sound waves to create a picture of your kidneys and nearby tissues, which can show a kidney tumor.

-- MRI – this large machine with a magnet linked to a computer creates detailed pictures of your urinary tract and lymph nodes.
-You may receive an injection of contrast material.
+- MRI – This large machine uses a magnet linked to a computer to create detailed pictures of your urinary tract and lymph nodes.
 An MRI can show cancer in your kidneys, lymph nodes or other tissues in the abdomen.

-- IVP – a dye, injected into a vein in your arm, travels through the body and collects in your kidneys.
-The dye makes the kidneys show up on x-rays.
-A series of x-rays tracks the dye’s movement through your kidneys to your ureters and bladder.
-The x-rays can show a kidney tumor or other problems.
+- IVP – A dye is injected into a vein in your arm and travels through the body to collect in your kidneys which makes the kidneys show up on x-rays.
+A series of x-rays then tracks the dye’s movement through your kidneys to your ureters and bladder.
+The x-rays can indicate a kidney tumor among other problems.

-- Active surveillance of small, early-stage, low-risk kidney cancers may be an option for those not interested in (or candidates for) surgery or ablative therapy.
+- Active surveillance of small, early-stage, low-risk kidney cancers may be an option for those not interested in surgery or ablative therapy.
 Active surveillance may be appropriate for older individuals with small kidney tumors for whom surgery risk is too great.

 - Ablative therapies use radiofrequency energy and extremely low temperatures to cause tissue destruction.
 Ablative therapy is most commonly used in older or medically unhealthy patients for whom surgical risk is too great.

-- Partial nephrectomy – removal of the tumor without removing the entire kidney – is often recommended for smaller kidney tumors, in patients with a single kidney or tumors in both kidneys.
+- Partial nephrectomy includes the removal of the tumor without removing the entire kidney and is often recommended for smaller kidney tumors, in patients with a single kidney or tumors in both kidneys.
 We may also recommend this procedure for patients with diabetes or hypertension to preserve as much renal function as possible.
 This can be done through a conventional (larger) incision or with a robotically assisted laparoscopic approach.

 - Radical nephrectomy consists of removing the entire kidney with the surrounding tissue.
 This approach is most often used in cases in which a partial nephrectomy is not possible because of tumor size or location.
 Radical nephrectomy is also the standard treatment for high-risk kidney cancers.

-- Non-muscle invasive bladder cancer — Approximately 70% of patients have non-muscle invasive cancer.
+- Non-Muscle Invasive Bladder Cancer — Approximately 70 percent of patients have non-muscle invasive cancer

-- Muscle-invasive and advanced bladder cancer — Between 20% and 25% of bladder cancer cases are muscle-invasive.
+- Muscle-Invasive And Advanced Bladder Cancer — Between 20 percent and 25 percent of bladder cancer cases are muscle-invasive

 - Blood in the urine (hematuria)